spcnvdr/climatic/README.md

 - [ ] Remove old, unneeded templates
 - [ ] Use toasts for all alerts
 - [x] Add space between menu bar and content on all pages, not just home
-- [ ] Manage JavaScript dependencies in a conventional manner
+- [x] Manage JavaScript dependencies in a conventional manner (using npm)
+- [ ] Update README with information on installing required npm packages
 - [ ] Put custom CSS in a separate CSS file instead of using style attribute
+- [ ] Use Flot.js for the line graph instead of Morris.js

 **Contributing**